How to Configure Cisco Router in GNS3 Basically

 Connecting to a Router with PuTTY

-When you access the router via Telnet, you may see a message for unauthorized access from the following image.
+When you access the router via Telnet, you may see a message about unauthorized access in the following image.

 Entering the Enable Password

-After connecting with Telnet, you will see a notification on the router as follows.
+After connecting with Telnet, you will see a notification on the router.

 ISTANBUL#